 But, when I am authentic in my neurodivergent way, I see a pattern of becoming distant from friends and isolated from community.
 So, obviously, there are still rules about what you are allowed to do and what is considered valuable when you are being your proud authentic self.

-My authentic neurodivergent self needs a lot of time alone, yet I crave contact with others.
+My authentic neurodivergent self needs a lot of time alone, yet I crave connection with others.

 My authentic neurodivergent self prefers to process language in writing rather than spoken word, especially if the thoughts I am processing involve a lot of emotion.

 My authentic neurodivergent self relies heavily on social media as a form of communication, socialisation and finding supportive community.

 My authentic neurodivergent self has executive functioning challenges that mean I can’t engage in work tasks or house keeping tasks in ways that most would consider conventional.